 We can not say that the results obtained using 4 features are the same or better than when using all 22 features.
 The reason is that the confidence in the classification results using 4 features is in general lower than when using all the features.
-For example, the ratio between $c(\phi_1)$ and $c(\phi_2)$ for the Minolta 1250W when using 22 features is higher than in the 4 feature case.
+For example, the ratio between $c(\phi_1)$ and $c(\phi_2)$ for the Minolta 1250W when using 22 features is 3.69, while in the 4 feature case it is only 1.06.
 Similarly the HP LaserJet 6MP, Minolta 1250W, and Okidata 14e all have lower confidence in their classification results despite the fact that they are classified correctly when using only 4 features.